Compliance Fatigue: Why Websites That 'Passed' Yesterday Fail Today

 FAQs

+Q: What is accessibility regression?
 A: When a previously compliant website drifts back into non-compliance due to updates, content changes, or third-party code.

+Q: Why do compliant sites break again?
 A: Because the web is dynamic — every update risks reintroducing old barriers.

+Q: Which updates cause regressions most often?
 A: JavaScript interactivity, CSS style changes, and third-party widgets (ads, chat, social embeds).

+Q: How can I detect regressions without noise?
 A: By comparing each scan against a baseline and flagging only new violations.

+Q: Can regression testing be fully automated?
 A: Largely, yes — with CI/CD integration.
 But manual review is still needed for context and usability.

-A: achecker.ca for quick scans, axe-core for CI/CD, Chromatic for component testing, and the appropriate compliance checker for your jurisdiction.
+Q: What tools should I use?
+A: achecker.ca for quick scans, axe-core for CI/CD, Chromatic for component testing, and ADA checker for U.S. compliance validation.

 Test Your Website's Accessibility